OpenPodcar/OpenPodcar/README.md

 #### B. Speed Potentiometer

-- Material: wires, soldering iron, 1 plastic screw terminal block 2x2
+- Material: some wires (~2mm diameter), soldering iron, 1 plastic screw terminal block 2x2
 - De-solder the middle pin of the vehicle potentiometer (white wire) and connect it to a 2-meter long wire inserted into the terminal block **+** pin
 - Solder a 2-meter long wire next to the potentiometer pin on the left with a yellow wire and insert in its other length into the terminal block **-** pin

 #### C. PCB connections

+- Material: soldering iron, flathead screwdriver
 - Solder the other side of the relay's **+** and **S** pins wire to the LCD **VIN** pin on the PCB board
 - Solder the other side of the realy's **GND** to the LCD **GND** pin on the PCB board
 - Insert the lidar controller box **+** wire to the PCB terminal block **+** pin (NB: another option would be to solder instead of inserting)